Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Not only that, the claims made for an ingredient can (and frequently do) help decide the intended use of the product.

-The bottom line is that the intended use is what the consumer thinks it is … and the consumer determines that based on the claims that you have made for the product and the ingredients.
-If you claim that the product “reduces the itchiness of poison oak” or is a “poison oak soap,” then the consumer thinks the intended use is to “treat poison oak” or “mitigate the effects of poison oak” — and so the product is a drug.
-If your product contains lavender and you say that “lavender oil is known to soothe itchy skin,” then the consumer thinks the product is intended to “treat itchy skin” (otherwise why would you have mentioned it?) — and so the product is a drug.
+The bottom line is that the intended use is what the consumer thinks it is.
+And the consumer determines that based on the claims that you have made for the product and its ingredients.
+If you claim that the product “reduces the itchiness of poison oak” or is a “poison oak soap,” then the consumer thinks the intended use is to “treat poison oak” or “mitigate the effects of poison oak,” and so the product is now a drug.
+If your product contains lavender and you say that “lavender oil is known to soothe itchy skin,” then the consumer thinks the product is intended to “treat itchy skin” (otherwise why would you have mentioned it?) and so the product is a drug.

 WHAT the product is (based on the intended use) determines not only the agency responsible for oversight and regulation of the product, but also which laws and regulations apply.